Positive mental health

 Taking Notice means actively bringing your mind’s attention and interest to the world around you.
 In this way, you use all of your senses to notice the sights, the sounds and the smells.
 Taking notice means being present in the moment; observing what’s beautiful or unusual in the world.

 Giving doesn’t have to mean spending money or giving your money to charities.
 Giving can also mean sharing your time with others.
-Whether is it is volunteering or supporting people to achieve their goals, the act of giving has a dual benefit.
+Whether it is volunteering or supporting people to achieve their goals, the act of giving has a dual benefit.
 The person or people that you are giving to feel good, as well as you.
 Scientists have proven that giving to others can stimulate the reward areas in the brain helping to create positive feelings.
 Helping others also gives a sense of purpose and feelings of self-worth.

 Giving can be simple to achieve: